 Irritable bowel syndrome (IBS) is a common intestinal problem that can cause cramps,

-gas, bloating, diarrhea, and
+gas, bloating, diarrhea,

-of IBS.
+trigger the symptoms of IBS.
 So can anxiety, stress, and infections.

 Although IBS can be uncomfortable and embarrassing for kids, it doesn't cause serious